ShilpaChh/Databases/spec/artist_repository_class_recipe.md

 all_artists.length # => 1 # when we start we start with 2 artists as per seeds_artists_sql, so shd return 1
 all_artists.first.id # => '2' # as we deleted id 1, so, only id 2 shd be remaining

-# eg 6 for - DATABASES: CH 7 - Test-driving write operations - update method
+# eg 6 for - DATABASES: CH 7 - Test-driving write operations - update method - name and genre
 <!- Create a new artist -->
 repo = ArtistRepository.new